SARA ARNOLD, CPA, MST

 Sara is a Certified Public Accountant (CPA).
 She also holds a Masters of Science in Taxation from the University of Colorado at Denver.
 There, she researched, developed, and co-created the M.S.
 Taxation program, in addition to being the first student to graduate from the newly designed program.

-Outside of MARGIN, she enjoys spending time with her dog Buddy, watching shoot-em-up action movies like John Wick, reading philosophy and cookbooks, and exploring new places to find donuts, ice cream, and a properly brewed cup of coffee.
+She enjoys spending time with her dog Buddy, watching shoot-em-up action movies like John Wick, and exploring new places to find a properly brewed cup of coffee.

 I’m not sure how many parents encourage their kids to sit down and do their own taxes.
 Mine did.
 At a time in the mid-90s, when computers were not common, my return was completed and ticked-and-tied by hand-selected forms from the library.
 Filled out with paper and pencil, with a final copy recorded in pen by my dad as the final reviewer.

 It would be many years before I saw taxes as a way to help people, but those experiences solidified the importance of this skill in my mind.

 BUILDING THE MASTERS IN TAX PROGRAM AT COLORADO UNIVERSITY

 So, I decided to leave college for a while, build the program myself, and get it approved so I could graduate with a Master’s of Tax.
 While I was helping the course get off the ground, I applied for a job with the State of Colorado – Department of Revenue.